ACCEPTING CASES NATIONWIDE

 How long does a 1,4-dioxane lawsuit take?

-It is likely 1,4-dioxane lawsuits will take 2 or more years to settle.
+It is likely that 1,4-dioxane lawsuits will take multiple years to settle, as these are complex litigations.

 How much does it cost to hire a 1,4-dioxane lawyer?